nygymankussainov/fillit/README.md

 1. make
 2. ./fillit data.txt

-You can find data.txt as an example in the repository.
+You can find data.txt as an example in the repository. (additional new line after last tetrimino is mandatory)